-Lesnes Abbey Woods with Bostall Woods walk
+Lesnes Abbey Woods with Bostall Woods Short Walk

 Ornamental Gardens, Ancient Woodlands, Ponds and Heathland, centred on the enchanting ruins of Lesnes Abbey.
 Undulating.